JozefJarosciak/X1/Validator-Instructions_Testnet.md

 ### Step 11: Automatically monitor X1 Validator service

+This is optional but allows the automatic restart of a failing validator.
-To enable Health Check flag, add this to your validator start command:
+Note: The following guide relies on the enabled Health Check flag, so, add this to your validator start command:

 ```bash